 Playing Area: The portion of the playing venue where play takes place, as well as bathrooms, refreshment areas, and smoking areas.
 Players are normally not allowed to leave the playing area without permission from the arbiter.

 Playing Venue: The physical location of a tournament, including the playing area and non-playing areas.
+Example: the hotel where an event is held.

 Problem: A chess composition with a starting position unlikely to appear in a real game.